richmondrroldan/sprint3project/README.md

 ## Usage
 To log in airflow use the default credentials which are username: airflow and password: airflow.
 Once you have accessed the GUI simply click on the play button on rich_scraper_dag to run the DAG.
 You will be able to access the output files in your selected GCS bucket.

+# Other requirements
+GCS Keys to be able to upload on bucket
+.env file AIRFLOW_UID = 501 (For default credentials)
 ```

 ## Contributing